DiamondLightSource/Savu/doc/source/training.rst

 Create a Savu test directory
 ----------------------------

-In order to run Savu you will require a data file and a process list.
+Savu requires a data file and a process list as input.
 A training folder of test data and process lists is available at /dls/science/groups/das/SavuTraining

 Create an environment variable for the test folder